Corticobasal syndrome (CBS)

-Corticobasal degeneration (CBD) is a rare disease in which parts of the brain become damaged and begin to shrink.
+Corticobasal syndrome (CBS) is a rare condition in which parts of the brain become damaged and begin to shrink.

 - Rarer types of dementia

 - Huntington's disease

 - Progressive supranuclear palsy (PSP)